PrismaticDepths/neoprisma/README.md

 7. Build the program as a `.app` bundle.
 8. Move the app into the target installation directory
 9. Sign the app's code
-10. Ask to erase the build directory since it is not needed anymore
+10. Clean up after itself (erase the build directory since it is not needed anymore)

 ## Hotkeys